 - 1. An applicant is not accepted by the school.
-The applicant shall be entitled to a refund of all monies paid except a non-refundable application fee of \$75. - 2.
+The applicant shall be entitled to a refund of all monies paid. - 2.
 A student (or legal guardian) cancels his/her enrollment in writing within three business days of signing the enrollment agreement regardless of whether or not the student has actually started classes.
-In this case all monies collected by the school shall be refunded except a non- refundable application fee of \$75. - 3.
+In this case all monies collected by the school shall be refunded. - 3.
 A student cancels his/her enrollment after three business days of signing the contract but prior to starting classes.
-In these cases he/she shall be entitled to a refund of all monies paid to the school less the non-refundable application fee in the amount of \$75. - 4.
+In these cases he/she shall be entitled to a refund of all monies paid to the school l less the registration fee in the amount of \$100. - 4.
 A student notifies the institution of his/her withdrawal in writing. - 5.
 A student on an approved leave of absence notifies the school that he/she will not be returning.
 The date of withdrawal shall be the earlier of the date of expiration of the leave of absence or the date the student notifies the institution that the student will not be returning. - 6.
 A student is expelled by the school.
 (Unofficial withdrawals will be determined by the institution by monitoring attendance at least every 14 calendar days.) - 7.
 In type 2, 3, 4 or 5, official cancellations or withdrawals, the cancellation date will be determined by the postmark on the written notification, or the date said notification is delivered to the school administrator or owner in person. - For students who enroll and begin classes but withdraw prior to course completion (after three business days of signing the contract), the following schedule of tuition earned by the school applies.
 All refunds are based on scheduled hours: